-Disaggregated Data

-Ensuring academic success for every student includes counselor-imitated activities designed to meet the needs of under-served, under-performing, and under-represented populations.
-School counselors do this by examining student academic achievement data and developing outcome-based interventions designed to help student succeed.
-Fort Payne High School's counselors must not only look at data globally, but also must be able to disaggregate data.
+Disaggregated Data: Ensuring academic success for every student includes counselor-initiated activities designed to meet the needs of under-served, under-performing, and under-represented populations.
+School counselors do this by examining student academic achievement data and developing outcome-based interventions designed to help students succeed.
+Wills Valley Elementary counselors must not only look at data globally, but also must be able to disaggregate data.
 School counselors must be able to separate data by variables to determine if there are any groups of students who may not be performing as well as others.
 Disaggregated data often precipitate change because they bring to light issues of equity and focus the discussion upon the needs of specific groups of students.
 Examples of databases to be examined are:

-- Gender
+- · Gender

-- Ethnicity
+- · Ethnicity

-- Socioeconomic status
+- · Socioeconomic status

-- Vocational Program

-- Language spoken at home
+- · Language spoken at home

-- Special education
+- · Special education

-- Grade level
+- · Grade level

-Data Over Time

-Collecting immediate, intermediate, and long-range data allows the school counselor to gain a true picture of the impact of school counseling and guidance program.
+Data Over Time: Collecting immediate, intermediate, and long-range data allows the school counselor to gain a true picture of the impact of the school counseling and guidance program.
 Immediate data measure the impact of knowledge, skills, and attitude change as a result of counselor activity or intervention.
 Intermediate data measure the application of knowledge, skills, and attitudes over a short period of time.
 Long-range data are longitudinal and examine trends from year to year.

-Assessing the current school counseling and guidance program reveals how well the program is meeting the academic, career and personal/social needs of students.
-The process of data gathering and analysis ensures that school guidance and counseling implementation plans are rooted in a clear understand of the particular and unique needs of students.
+Assessing the current school counseling and guidance program reveals how well the program is meeting the academic, career, and personal/social needs of students.
+The process of data gathering and analysis ensures that school guidance and counseling implementation plans are rooted in a clear understanding of the particular and unique needs of students.
 School counselors should determine student needs that are unique to their school and community.
 Data analysis is the mechanism by which the practicing school counselor is able to acquire specific information to best understand these needs.